gerben-stavenga/RetroOS/README.md

 ## System calls

-The end goal is to be able to support a reasonable subset of libc, enough to get useful set of gnu coreutils and compiler working.
+The end goal is to be able to support a reasonable subset of libc, enough to get a useful set of gnu coreutils and compiler working.
 The classic milestone would be self-hosting.

 ## High level design